Survey Tips

 Related: How to categorize responses based on sentiments

-Step 4: Choose a format
+Step 4: Choose the Right Visualization Format

 Now you’ve got the data you need and included a quote or two to back it up.
 But how are you going to create a visually appealing resource to help turn survey data into an engaging narrative?